 Jamie’s user-centered enthusiasm and passion for building innovative software makes her a perfect fit for the Treatspace team.
 Her software development knowledge and experience spans both the financial and healthcare industries.
 A Pittsburgh native, Jamie is passionate about creating software and being a pioneer in emerging health technologies.
 She is a graduate of the University of Pittsburgh with a Bachelors of Science in Computer Science and Bachelor of Arts in Japanese.

-Ashley Latta joined the Treatspace team as a Project Manager in July 2014.
+Ashley Latta joined the Treatspace team as a Project Manager in July 2014 and became the Manager of Customer Success in October 2015.
 Previously, she worked as a Consultant in the healthcare, insurance, and information technology sectors with project management experience in process re-engineering and information system implementation.
 Ashley received a Master of Science in Health Care Policy and Management from Carnegie Mellon University's Heinz College in May 2012.

 Health Network Representative